Eye Health

 Common eye conditions requiring glasses:

-• Long-Sight/Hyperopia Long sightedness, farsightedness or hyperopia, as it is medically termed, is a vision condition in which distant objects are usually seen clearly, but close ones do not come into proper focus.
+long-sightedness, farsightedness or hyperopia, as it is medically termed, is a vision condition in which distant objects are usually seen clearly, but close ones do not come into proper focus.
 It occurs if your eyeball is too short or the cornea has too little curvature, so light entering your eye is not focused correctly.
 Common signs of longsightedness include difficulty in concentrating and maintaining a clear focus on near objects, eye strain, fatigue and/or headaches after close work, aching or burning eyes after sustained concentration.
 In children this can manifest as a dislike or poor attainment in reading and writing.
-Longsightedness can be corrected with contact lenses.
+Longsightedness can be corrected with glasses or contact lenses.

 Other common eye conditions